-The general goal of training instrument specialists is to develop the competencies (skills, knowledge, and behaviours) required for successful service delivery.
+(c) To acquire the competencies (skills, knowledge and skill to carry out installations, adjustments and repairs and to provide a maintenance, and behaviours) required for successful service ensuring maximum reliability, accuracy and economy from meteorological instruments and systems; delivery.
 For this reason, the WMO competency frameworks for Meteorological Observations, Instrumentation, Calibration, and Observing Programme and Network Management were developed.
 For detailed descriptions of each of these frameworks, see Annexes 5.A to 5.D.